 If there’s one object that many of us remember fondly from our childhood, it’s probably a teddy bear!
 It was our company and friend in times when things grew dark and lonely.

 Remembering that beloved childhood companion brings back those memorable moments, that’s why bears would always hold a special place in everyone’s hearts.
-Bears, aside from being presented as a cuddly toy, are also incredibly remarkable animals, not to mention quite large ones!
+Bears, aside from being presented as cuddly toys, are also incredibly remarkable animals, not to mention quite large ones!

 Kids today love bears too, so let’s engage children with these adorable and irresistible bear activity projects!
 These bear-themed crafts are excellent for children of all ages and are geared particularly toward preschool students.